bernie4375/HCL-Meal-Mgt.-ISF-and-IC-settings/README.md

-# HCL-Meal-Mgt.- - ISF-and-IC-settings
+# HCL-Meal-Mgt.-& settings

 *This is a repository of documents that support setting up a well-performing Hybrid Closed Loop.
 To access files, you may need to go to "<> code" on very top left side of this page; if the selected file does not open, go to  "raw  / download icon" , and open (e.g. downloaded xls files) from your PC*

 Well tuned profile ISF and meal management in **Hybrid Closed Loop (HCL)** is essential ....  also if, later, you like to transition into Full Closed Loop (FCL) (-> default branch "FCL-e-book" in https://github.com/bernie4375/FCL-potential-autoISF-research-)

 **Please observe that making your settings should be done step-by-step in this sequence:** 1.
 Set insulin model (time-to-peak, DIA)  2.
 Set a correct basal rate (that keeps you stable at iob and cob near zero in open loop) 3.
 Determine your
-Factors (ISF, IC) and other settings 4.
+Factors (ISF, carb ratio) and other settings 4.
 Do your Meal Management such that your desired (realistic) %TIR results.
 Besides an initial meal bolus (and anti-hypo snacks, if needed), try not to interfere with your closed loop  5.
 Observe if/when you have altered general insulin sensitivity (e.g. during and after exercise), and learn to temporarily adjust settings (and/or use Autosens, an Automation, or individually tuned dynamic factors).
 Never copy what others report to use, but investigate and adjust to **your** data.
 Neglecting safety instructions, and just using the “buttons” that are made available in a supposed “learning by doing” mode, can be dangerous.

 **Stable Bluetooth** connectivity, **reliable CGM values**, and selecting/changing cannula sites for **reliable insulin delivery** is the solid foundation you cannot do without.
 Resort to bg meter measurements and to using an insulin pen if/when the necessary conditions are not given!